dawitanelay/Azure-Devops-Deploy-Web-Server/README.md

 chmod a+x setEnv.sh
 sources setEnv.sh
 ```
-After you have exported and set the environment variables, use 'printenv | grep "ARM_CLIENT_ID" ' to ensure that they are correctly configured.
+After you have exported and set the environment variables, use 'printenv ' to ensure that they are correctly configured.
 ```bash
 printenv | grep "ARM_CLIENT_ID"
 ## Output